Charles III, Duke of Bourbon: Sack of Rome

-The shock of the sack of Rome would reverberate through the Christian world.
+The shock of the sack of Rome reverberated through the Christian world.
 The particularly brutal nature of the capture of the city by Bourbon's army was picked up on by the enemies of the Habsburgs.
-Bourbon himself, responsible for the cities capture, had been 'punished for it by divine providence'.
+Bourbon himself, responsible for the city's capture, had been 'punished for it by divine providence'.
 In his rhetorical battles with Charles V in the 1540s, Francis I used the sack of a Rome as a verbal cudgel to dismantle the Emperor's profession of his pro-papal credentials.

 Bourbon's body was placed under a red velvet sheet, with his sword resting on top of him.
 It first resided in the Sistine Chapel where he was embalmed and installed in a coffin.
 On 30 June, Charles V requested of the prince d'Orange to either have Bourbon buried in a grand tomb in Milan or in Naples.
 The prince d'Orange then saw to the removal of his body back south to Neapolitan territory, where he would be buried in the chapel of the castle of Gaeta.
 Charles V would himself attend the funeral service of his former lieutenant.
-He would remain in the chapel until 1562, when he was posthumously excommunicated and his body dug up and placed outside the chapel, where it would remain for the following centuries.
+He would remain in the chapel until 1562, when he was posthumously excommunicated and his body dug up and placed outside the chapel, where it remained for the following centuries.
 The castle of Gaeta was destroyed in 1860.